 Credit risk refers to the risk of default on its obligation by the counterparty resulting in a financial loss.
-The maximum exposure to the credit risk at the reporting date is primarily from trade receivables amounting to $\overline{1}$ 11,893 crore and $\overline{1}$ 11,300 crore as of June 30, 2016 and March 31, 2016, respectively and unbilled revenue amounting to $\overline{1}$ 2,270 crore and $\overline{1}$ 3,029 crore as of June 30, 2016 and March 31, 2016, respectively.
+The maximum exposure to the credit risk at the reporting date is primarily from trade receivables amounting to ₹11,571 crore and ₹11,330 crore as of September 30, 2016 and March 31, 2016, respectively and unbilled revenue amounting to ₹3,892 crore and ₹3,029 crore as of September 30, 2016 and March 31, 2016, respectively.
 Trade receivables and unbilled revenue are typically unsecured and are derived from revenue earned from customers primarily located in the United States.
 Credit risk has always been managed by the group through credit approvals, establishing credit limits and continuously monitoring the creditworthiness of customers to which the Group grants credit terms in the normal course of business.
-On account of adoption of IFRS 9, the group uses expected credit loss model to assess the impairment loss or gain.
-The group uses a provision matrix to compute the expected credit loss allowance for trade receivables and unbilled revenues.
-The provision matrix takes into account available external and internal credit risk factors such as credit default swap quotes, credit ratings from international credit rating agencies and the Group's historical experience for customers.
+On account of adoption of IFRS 9, the group uses expected credit loss allowance for trade receivables and unbilled revenues.
+The provision matrix takes into account available external and internal credit risk factors such as credit default swap quotes, credit rating sfrom international credit rating agencies and the Group's historical experience for customers.